 Today, Catholic Charities administers direct social services and advocacy through the following programs, as well as those listed separately in this directory:

-Homemaker Services (housekeeping): This program provides services to seniors who are in need of assistance with housekeeping (i.e. light housekeeping, cooking, and laundry).
+Homemaker Services (housekeeping): provides services to seniors who are in need of assistance with housekeeping (i.e. light housekeeping, cooking, and laundry).

-Respite Care: This program assists caregivers of vulnerable seniors who suffer physical and or mental disabilities such as Alzheimer's disease, senile dementia, or those who are bedridden and should not be left unattended.
+Respite Care: assists caregivers of vulnerable seniors who suffer physical and or mental disabilities such as Alzheimer's disease, senile dementia, or those who are bedridden and should not be left unattended.

-Multipurpose Senior Services Program: The MSSP program provides the frail senior with the ability to stay in his or her home for as long as safely possible by providing community support and services and resources.
+Multipurpose Senior Services Program: provides the frail senior with the ability to stay in his or her home for as long as safely possible by providing community support and services and resources.

 St. Anne's Place: provides a drop-in center for homeless and at-risk women and children in Lodi.
-At the center, women have free access to the computer, telephone or they can simply use the center to relax or shelter them from the elements.
+At the center, women have free access to the computer and telephone, or they can simply use the center to relax or shelter them from the elements.
 The Program Coordinator provides case management and referral services as needed for participants.